Leroy4488/Leroy4488/README.md

 ### 🎓 Education
 Completed:
 -Allround Lab Technician at Rijn IJssel

+### 📜 Certifications
 -CS50x: Introduction to the intellectual enterprises of computer science and the art of programming
 <!--
 **Leroy4488/Leroy4488** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.